aboulogeorgos/Wireless-communication-systems-Lab/Lab0/ReadMe.md

 ## Example10
 Example10 demonstrates the use of the "Message Debug" operator in gnuradio.

 ## Example11
 Example11 demonstrates the use of the "selector" operator in gnuradio.

+## Example12
+Example12 demonstrates the implementation of colored noise in gnuradio.